KaiPar/Mathbot/README.md

 A bot which gives us the formula to find any certain attribute(like area, perimeter,etc.) of a 3d/2d shape.

 You need to install certain python libraries like sklearn, nltk and flask to run this program.
+Also do not forget jquery.

 Feel free to give me any suggestions or add any new formulae to the corpus.txt.